waqas-ahmad2/Flipkart_Smartphones/README.md

 This project is licensed under the MIT License.
 You can customize the content as per your requirements and include any additional sections or details.
 Also, make sure to replace `your-username` in the installation instructions with your actual GitHub username.

-Remember to include a license file (e.g., `LICENSE`) in the repository if you choose to use a specific license for your code.